cdent/gabbi/docs/source/example.rst

 .. warning:: When using the unittest runners, it is possible to select
-             just one test from a YAML file and cause it and all its prior tests to run.
+             just one test from a YAML file and cause it and all its prior tests to run, in order, starting with the first one in the file and ending with the selected test.
 This **does not** work when using pytest.
-It will traverse the prior tests and then exit after the first one has run.
-Fixing this is desirable.
+The list of prior tests will be traversed to find the first one, but only that first test will be run.

 .. _source distribution: https://github.com/cdent/gabbi
 .. _the tutorial repo: https://github.com/cdent/gabbi-demo